ali7naseh/ali7naseh.github.io/_pages/about.md

 I am a fourth-year Ph.D. student at the Manning College of Information & Computer Sciences at UMass Amherst, advised by [Amir Houmansadr](https://people.cs.umass.edu/~amir/).
 My research focuses on **trustworthy generative AI**, with an emphasis on **privacy and security risks in large language models and multimodal systems**.
 I obtained my bachelor's degree from Sharif University of Technology.

+<div class="collab-box">
-### 🤝 Open to Collaboration
+  🤝 <strong>Open to Collaboration</strong><br>
   Curious about how to break generative models?
 Me too.
 I'm happy to chat, brainstorm, or collaborate on new ideas around **LLM and multimodal model vulnerabilities**.
 Just shoot me an email: anaseh (at) umass.edu.

-<div class="collab-box">
-  🤝 <strong>Open to Collaboration</strong><br>
-  Curious about how to break generative models? ...
 </div>

 ## News & Updates